chuacw/JSONRPC_Framework/README.md

 Troubleshooting
 ---
-When implementing your JSON RPC interface, besides inheriting from IJSONRPCMethods, you'll need to add a GUID to your interface, failuter to do so will get you the compile-time error "E2015 Operator not applicable to this operand type"
+When implementing your JSON RPC interface, besides inheriting from IJSONRPCMethods, you'll need to add a GUID to your interface, failure to do so will get you the compile-time error "E2015 Operator not applicable to this operand type"

 Extensibility
 ---